Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Scared Stiff: Binds enemies in place for some time\
 Cold Front: Deals damage and freezes enemies\
 Pumpkin Shield (available only in Easy Mode): Temporarily makes Jack invincible

+## Ranking System

+This game features a ranking system.
+This system assings you ranks based on your performance in a chapter, leading to also an overall rank based on what you got.
+The game ranks you based on 4 factors:

+**Time**\
+This is how much time you've spent to beat the chapter.
+This time ticks not only while you're playing, but also during cutscenes and while going through any menus too.

+**Combo**\
+This is highest amount of hits you dish out to the enemies.
+The combo counter is not broken by getting hit, but it can expire if not hits are dealt for some time.

+The game does also give a rank to your combo during gameplay, based on how high your combo is.
+The higher that rank is, the higher the amount of Souls you'll earn when you defeat the enemies.

+**Damage**\
+This is the amount of hits taken, may it be from either enemies, traps or enviromental hazards.
+The lower this amount, the better ranking you'll get.

+The game assigns you 1 point each time you get hit from anything.
+In Nightmare Mode, you'll get instead 2 points per each hit you take to make it less forgiving.

+**!-Count**\
+This is the amount of !-points you earned.
+These points can be earned in different ways: taunting enemies, startling them with presents thrown with the Santa Jack Costume, hitting enemies with the first hit of Soul Cycle, and correctly pressing the buttons right at the center between the markers during Dance Mode (successfully doing so will mark the input as "GOOD").

+After beating a chapter, you'll earn a rank based on which requirement has been reached: D, C, B, A, S. D the lowest rank, S the highest and most difficult to reach rank.
+The requirements not only change dependant on the chapter, but also based on the difficulty selected, with Nightmare Mode having the hardest requirements out of the all difficulties.

+## Dance Mode

+Music in this game is an important part of the game.
+Not only do bosses sing during these fights, but some of them carry out attacks at the exact rhythm of the song.

+While fighting the bosses, notes can be dropped by hitting the bosses themselves or by other enemies or destructible hazards.
+These notes can be collected to fill up a meter.
+Completely filling up this meter will commence Dance Mode, playing out more like a duet between Jack and the bosses.
+Like a rhythm game, you have to press the buttons that'll appear while they are in between the two markers in the bottom part of the screen.
+Completing the Dance Mode in its entirety will dish out a big amount of damage to the boss.
+Missing a certain amount of notes will end the dance earlier, and the damage dealt to the boss will be lower.

+Difficulty modes doesn't change the speed of the songs, but it changes the position of the markers.
+Higher difficulty level will make the markers move more closer to each other, requiring in turn more precision with the button presses.

 ## Tips